Planning Engineer

 • Without more information, it is impossible to answer this question accurately.

-Q19.
-How many types of gate
+Q. How many types of gates are there?

 Ans.